Dynamics of geodesics, and Maass cusp forms: The cohomological interpretation of Maass cusp forms

-The functions $(c_g^u)_{g\in\Gamma}$ satisfy certain relations among each other, so-called cocycle relations, showing that a suitable cohomology theory is the natural home of this setup.

 For completeness of exposition and for the convenience of the reader we provide a rather detailed definition of this cohomology (specialized to the modular group~$\Gamma$), even though these details will not be needed further on.
-Readers who want to proceed faster to the final result are invited to skip the remaining part of this section after having read Theorem~\ref{thm:BLZ} below.
-They should interpret the space~$H^1_\parab(\Gamma;\mc V_s^{\omega^*,\infty})$ as a vector space whose elements are equivalence classes of maps from~$\Gamma$ to the space of highly regular functions on~$\R$ (or rather on~$\mP^1(\R)$), where the notion of `highly regular' depends on the parameter~$s$.
-Theorem~\ref{thm:BLZ} then states that the assignment of Maass cusp forms~$u$ with spectral parameter~$s$ to the equivalence class of the vector~$(c_g^u)$ is bijective and linear.
+Readers who want to proceed faster to the final result are invited to skip the remaining part of this section after having read Theorem~\ref{thm:BLZ}.
+They should interpret the space~$H^1_\parab(\Gamma;\Vect)$ defined below as a vector space whose elements are equivalence classes of maps from~$\Gamma$ to the space of sufficiently regular functions on~$\mP^1(\R)$, where the notion of `sufficiently regular at~$\infty$' depends on the parameter~$s$.
+Theorem~\ref{thm:BLZ} then states that the assignment of Maass cusp forms~$u$ with spectral parameter~$s$ to the equivalence classes of the vectors~$(c_g^u)$ is linear and injective, and surjects onto $H^1_\parab(\Gamma;\Vect)$.

 For the detailed description we start with a few preparations.
-The parabolic cohomology will then be seen a refinement of the standard group cohomology in order to account for the cusp of the modular surface and the rapid decay of the Maass cusp forms towards this cusp.
+The parabolic cohomology will then be seen to be a refinement of the standard group cohomology in order to account for the cusp of the modular surface and the rapid decay of the Maass cusp forms towards this cusp.
 The name \emph{parabolic} alludes to the fact that elements in~$G$ that stabilize a single point in~$\mP^1(\R)$, such as~$T$, are called parabolic.

-The upper half plane $\h$ has a dynamically defined boundary consisting of all `infinite endpoints' of its geodesics.
-Considering Figure~\ref{fig:hypplane}, this boundary is given by $\mP^1(\R)$.
-The action of~$G$ on~$\h$, as defined in \eqref{eq:action}, extends continuously to an action on $\h\cup \mP^1(\R)$ in the obvious way, replacing the right-hand side of~\eqref{eq:action} by $a/c$ if $z=\infty$ (and $c\not=0$) and by $\infty$ if $z=-d/c$.
-For any $s\in\C$, we define an action of $G$ on locally-defined functions on $\mP^1(\R)$ by setting